Hes-Siemelink/hes-release-demo-integration/README.md

 Start the Release environment with the following command

+    cd dev-environment
     docker compose up -d --build

 ### 2. Configure your `hosts` file

 The Release server needs to be able to find the container images of the integration you are creating.
 In order to do so the Development setup has a registry running inside Docker.
 Add the address of the registry to your local machine's `hosts` file.

-Add the following entries to `/etc/hosts`:
+Add the following entry to `/etc/hosts`:

-    127.0.0.1 digitalai.release.local
     127.0.0.1 xlr-registry

 XXX Add: instructions for Linux / MacOS and Windows and mention that you need sudo privileges to edit